Looking to reduce customer effort? Do these three things first

 Unlike traditional QA, we’re able to do this at scale, across 100% of customer interactions.
 We’ve recently unveiled our Agent Impact Score.
 AIS IDs all agent behaviors that directly impact customer effort and presents it as a single score on any individual customer interaction.
 This single metric allows managers to see whether customer service reps are making things better or worse for the customer (from an effort standpoint) by the way they’re handling issues.

-Want to learn more about how Tethr can help your organization identify and reduce high-effort conversations?
+Want to learn more about how Tethr can help your organization identify and reduce customer effort?
 Request a demo here.